Mulyn History, Family Crest & Coats of Arms

 The surname Mulyn was first found in the province of Connacht (Irish: Connachta, (land of the) descendants of Conn) where the Mullen, Mullin and Mullan spellings were popular.
 They were descended from the Kings of Connacht and are of the same basic stock as the O'Concannons.
 Branches were also found in Cork, Limerick, and Clare where the Mullane and Mullins spellings were the most frequent.
 Some were found north in Ulster and Tyrone and Derry.
 This latter group is difficult to trace as the Scottish MacMullen or McMullen settled there during Cromwell's Plantation of Ulster.

 Early History of the Mulyn family

-Another 105 words (8 lines of text) covering the years 1729, 1660 and 1720 are included under the topic Early Mulyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mulyn research.
+Another 53 words (4 lines of text) covering the years 1660, 1720 and 1729 are included under the topic Early Mulyn History in all our PDF Extended History products and printed products wherever possible.